xpack/web-jekyll/_posts/releases/qemu-arm/2021-10-17-qemu-arm-v2-8-0-13-released.md

 ## Tests

-The binaries were testes on Windows 11 Pro, Intel Ubuntu 22 LTS and macOS 14.5.
+The binaries were testes on Windows 11 Pro, Ubuntu 22 LTS (x64) and macOS 14.5.

 The tests consist in running a simple blinky application on the graphically emulated STM32F4DISCOVERY board.
 The binaries were